-Germany’s bilateral relations with Japan are characterised by frequent political visits and close international cooperation.
-As liberal and pluralist democracies, Germany and Japan share fundamental values and have many different ties whether political, economic or social.
-Alongside the G7 and the G20, the principal multilateral forums for German cooperation with Japan are the United Nations, the Asia-Europe Meeting (ASEM) and the OSCE and NATO (in which Japan is a cooperation partner).
-In addition, the European Union is a member of the ASEAN Regional Forum (ARF) in which issues relating to security policy in Asia are discussed.
+Bilateral relations between Germany and Japan are characterised by close political dialogue and international cooperation.
+As liberal and pluralist democracies, the two countries share fundamental values and have many different political, economic and social ties.
+Bilateral intergovernmental consultations were held for the first time in March 2023.
+Alongside the G7 and the G20, the principal multilateral forums for German cooperation with Japan are the United Nations as well as the OSCE and NATO (Japan is a cooperation partner of both organisations).
+As the G4, Japan and Germany, together with India and Brazil, are campaigning for reform of the UN Security Council.

-The Japanese-German Center Berlin (JGCB) plays a special role in fostering relations between the two countries.
-Since 1985, the JGCB has been working to promote exchange in the fields of politics, business, culture and academia.
+Since 1985, the Japanese-German Center Berlin (JGCB) has been working to promote exchange in the fields of politics, business, culture and academia.
 It also serves as the German secretariat of the annual German-Japanese Forum (GJF).